mdahirel/mdahirel.github.io/cv.md

 title: CV
 ---

-This is the short version; you can download the long version as a pdf [here](/files/CVMaxime%20DAHIREL_EN_2018.pdf) (NB: September 2018 version, outdated; an updated pdf will be uploaded soon)
+This is the short version; you can download the long version as a pdf [here](/files/CVMaxime%20DAHIREL_EN_2018.pdf) (NB: September 2018 version, outdated; an updated pdf will be uploaded soon; the short version below is up to date)

 You can also find my "shadow CV" [here](https://docs.google.com/spreadsheets/d/1efUgL-gGpwHfMVq3sprzAPMz0L3C8fU_u6dqADEf6DM/edit#gid=0) ([What is it?](https://dynamicecology.wordpress.com/2012/07/10/my-shadow-cv/))